The Powers HOME Approach to Online Music Education

 A good YouTube video can help you gain skills.
 A good remote instructor can help you grow as a musician and connect your skills to your own life and to the world around you.
 A good teacher can help you learn how to learn.

 We encourage you to jump in and give the HOME approach a try!
 We’re excited to learn and grow alongside you.

-Our next round of Powers HOME programs for fall includes:
+Our next round of Powers HOME programs for summer includes:

 - Private lessons (Use the department pages in our menu to learn more about a specific instrument, or use the Inquiry button below to ask us about lessons!)